 Instead, try natural fertilizers that rely purely on plant, animal, and mineral sources for their nutrients.
 Get your pitchforks ready; it’s time to work some compost magic—AKA the single most effective of all eco-friendly gardening tools.

-Homemade compost—using your own indoor compost pin or outdoor compost pile—allows food waste to be recycled into the food system by breaking down animal manure, kitchen scrap, yard waste, and even weeds (if hot enough) to create humus: a deep, rich soil blend full of nutrients that it feeds plants and maintains healthy soil.
+Peat-free compost or homemade compost—using your own indoor compost pin or outdoor compost pile—allows food waste to be recycled into the food system by breaking down animal manure, kitchen scrap, yard waste, and even weeds (if hot enough) to create humus: a deep, rich soil blend full of nutrients that it feeds plants and maintains healthy soil.

 Other natural fertilizers are bone meal, alfalfa meal, kelp, fishmeal, and feather meal.
 While the large selection may be confusing, knowing which groups of plants require higher concentrations of certain nutrients help narrow down which is best.

 Synthetic pesticides are used to kill garden pests, most notably in large mono-crop operations, as a single species of bug could decimate a farmer’s entire crop (and bank account) in one season.